buildfirst/buildfirst/ch06/README.md

 ##### _(Part II, Chapter 6)_

 During this chapter we'll be focusing on **managing asynchronous complexity**.

-"""""""""edit
-We'll learn about code encapsulation, information hiding, dependency management, and package management.
-The chapter also covers what's coming in _Harmony_, the upcoming EcmaScript specification, which comes with a few nice new tricks for modular application building.
+You'll be learning about callback-based asynchronous tasks, queues, promises, events, and _ES6 generators_.
 These are the samples as discussed through the chapter, in the same order of appearance.

 All samples are self-contained, ready to use, and sensibly documented.